krishchow/Null-Battleship/README.md

 The view code is all captured in the view, view_support and stages files.
 There are several key classes, such as Stage, GameView, Clickable, ShipDisplay and Button.

-* GameView - This is the central class reponsible for running the view and performing the core parsing
+* GameView - This is the central class responsible for running the view and performing the core parsing
 * Stage - The Stage abstract class is the class responsible for rendering and handling input from any stage in the game
 * ShipDisplay - The ShipDisplay is used to render the Ship sprites in the Ship Selection Stage.
 * Label - The Label is a common class used in various stages, which renders some dynamic text